wdvr/team-calendar/README.md

 Run `docker-compose up` to start all three containers.

-To add the team-calender-bot, uncomment the bot section of docker-compose.yml, and make sure 'context' points to the location of the source code for the calendarbot.
+To add the team-calender-bot, uncomment the bot section of docker-compose.yml, and make sure 'context' and 'volume' point to the location of the source code for the calendarbot.

 ## Screenshot
 ![This is how it looks like](team-calendar-screenshot.png)